6 investors and founders spotlight SaaS, B2B and medtech as Wroclaw’s hot startup sectors – TechCrunch

 Which sectors is your tech ecosystem strong in?
 What are you most excited by?
 What does it lack?

-Software development, project and product management, design, devops.
+Software development, project and product management, design, DevOps.
 Definitely lack of capital, network and “how-to-scale” skillset.

 Which are the most interesting startups in your city?

-I deal mostly with SaaS, so: Brand24, Livechat (unicorn in two to three years), Timecamp, Infermedica (it will be big), and LiveSession,
+I deal mostly with SaaS, so: Brand24, LiveChat (unicorn in two to three years), TimeCamp, Infermedica (it will be big) and LiveSession.

 What are the tech investors like in Wroclaw?
 What’s their focus?

-Preseed/seed, heavily leveraged with public funds.
+Pre-seed/seed, heavily leveraged with public funds.

 With the shift to remote working, do you think people will stay in Wroclaw, or will they move out?
 Will others move in?